NREL/wex/readme.md

 # WEX: Extensions Library for wxWidgets

-WEX is a library of extensions to the [wxWidgets](https://www.wxwidgets.org/) cross-platform user interface (UI) library.
+[WEX](wiki) is a library of extensions to the [wxWidgets](https://www.wxwidgets.org/) cross-platform user interface (UI) library.
 These extensions are for custom UI widgets developed for the National Renewable Energy Laboratory's [System Advisor Model (SAM)](https://sam.nrel.gov) and [DView](https://github.com/NREL/wex/wiki/DView) data visualization software.

+WEX also includes two executable programs:

+_lkscript_ is a code editor for the [LK](https://github.com/NREL/lk) scripting language.
+_dview_ is the [DView](https://github.com/NREL/wex/wiki/DView) visualization software for time series data.

 # Prerequisites